geo-ant/blog/_posts/2020-03-10-immutability-in-cpp-part-1.md

 math: true
 ---

-In an attempt to increase my functional programming skills in C++, I went full functional when writing a simulation for a childrens game.
+In an attempt to increase my functional programming skills in C++, I went full functional when writing a simulation for a children's game.
 Trying to implement a game state using the paradigms of functional programming presents some interesting challenges.
 In this post I will explore the concept of *immutability* and how we can implement it in C++ for all kinds of stateful objects.

 # Immutability in Functional Programming